If you’re a PhD or academic looking for a new line of work, conducting an informational interview is a crucial first step.

 If you’re sincere in your interest, they’ll be sincere in their desire to help.

 Just because it’s informal doesn’t mean you shouldn’t prepare.

-Write up a quick ‘elevator speech.’
+First, write up a quick ‘elevator speech.’
 Briefly explain your background and why you’re interested in this job.